 Scanner was created by Bob Harras and Steve Epting and first appeared (as Screener) in The Avengers issue 357 (1992).
 She was later re-used by Scott Lobdell and John Romita Jr when she appeared as Scanner in Uncanny X-Men issue 300.

 Major Story Arcs

-Thanks to her powers she was a valuable member.
+Thanks to her powers, she was a valuable member.
 She also was one of the few Acolytes who always stayed loyal to Magneto when other Acolytes preferred to follow Fabian Cortez.
-She was most significantly involved in the "Fall of Avalon" storyline where she, along with Frenzy, Unuscione, the Kleinstocks, and Cyclops were stranded in a desert in Australia following the destruction of Magneto's space fortress, Avalon.
-There the Acolytes had to team-up with Cyclops to survive in exchange of turning themselves in when they contacted civilization.
+She was most significantly involved in the "Fall of Avalon" storyline where she, along with Frenzy, Unuscione, the Kleinstocks, and Cyclops, were stranded in a desert in Australia following the destruction of Magneto's space fortress, Avalon.
+There the Acolytes had to team-up with Cyclops to survive in exchange for turning themselves in when they contacted civilization.
 Scanner and the other Acolytes did not turn themselves in.

 Scanner, like 98% of the mutant population, was de-powered by M-Day.

 Scanner was originally presented as having the ability to sense the presence and location of other mutants (but not their thoughts).
 This ability was psychic in nature.

 She was later shown to have the ability to indefinitely project her astral form.
 She could appear instantly in any location she chose, or move at very fast speeds, communicate telepathically, and disrupt the astral forms of others while in this state.
 Her astral form was shown as being either visible or invisible depending on whether she wished her presence to be known.